 Lead generators should route PPA-interested leads only to states where the product is available.
 Capturing state information early enables appropriate qualification.

-The 30% federal Investment Tax Credit represents the most significant financial distinction between ownership (cash or loan) and third-party financing (lease or PPA).
-Understanding how this credit works enables better lead qualification and routing.
+The 30% federal Investment Tax Credit was the most significant financial distinction between ownership (cash or loan) and third-party financing (lease or PPA) — until it was eliminated.
+The One Big Beautiful Bill Act (Public Law 119-21, signed July 4, 2025) removed the residential ITC for systems placed in service after December 31, 2025.
+Understanding what changed and what remains enables accurate lead qualification and routing.

-The IRS Residential Clean Energy Credit (Section 25D) allows homeowners to claim 30% of qualified solar equipment and installation costs as a dollar-for-dollar reduction in federal income tax liability.
+The IRS Residential Clean Energy Credit (Section 25D) allowed homeowners to claim 30% of qualified solar equipment and installation costs as a dollar-for-dollar reduction in federal income tax liability.

-Per IRS guidance, the credit rate stands at 30% of eligible costs.
-The credit is nonrefundable, meaning it reduces tax to zero but does not generate a refund.
-Unused credit carries forward to future tax years.
-Eligible costs include equipment, installation labor, permitting, and sales tax on equipment.
-Ineligible costs include roof repairs, tree removal, and panel upgrades.
+Per IRS guidance, the credit rate stood at 30% of eligible costs.
+The credit was nonrefundable, meaning it reduced tax to zero but did not generate a refund.
+Unused credit carried forward to future tax years.
+Eligible costs included equipment, installation labor, permitting, and sales tax on equipment.
+Ineligible costs included roof repairs, tree removal, and panel upgrades.

 Comparing the Four Financing Options